 Adrian has been a Member of the Hobart City Council Bushland Strategy Development Committee, Deputy Chairman of the Tasmanian Global Learning Centre and Chairman of the Lenah Valley Scouts.
 He was also the Bicycle Tasmania Representative on the Bicycle Federation of Australia.

 Adrian now lives much of the year at his Coles Bay residence where he has become Treasurer/Secretary of the Coles Bay Mens Shed.
 He is an active member of Wildcare with Friends of Freycinet, participating in many events, is Branch Secretary and shares his home as a base for those involved in the working bees.

 Bob grew up in Launceston before moving to Hobart to complete a life sciences degree.
 He worked for the Rural Fires Board, then with the Tasmanian Parks and Wildlife Service.
 He held a number of positions during his 30 year career, including Fire Management Officer, Regional Manager Tasmanian Wilderness WHA, and a number of positions in senior management before retiring in 2003.
 He had a small business working as a consultant in natural area management from 2003 to 2007.

 Bob and his wife Penny have been active Wildcare volunteers since 2003, involved in a number of branches, including Friends of Deal Island, Tasman Island, Maria Island, Melaleuca, Threatened Plants, SPRATS, Coningham, Wellington Park, and Orange-bellied Parrots.

-Bob has been a member of the Board and the Gift Fund Committee for the last eight years.
+Bob has been a member of the Board and the Gift Fund Committee for the last nine years.